n1o/study_notes/study_notes/notes/markov_random_fields_examples.md

 They also can be interpreted as **recurrent neural networks**.

-A **Boltzmann machine** generalizes the Hopfield / Ising model by including some hidden nodes, which makes the model representationally more powerful.
+A **Boltzmann machine** generalizes the Hopfield / Ising model by including some hidden nodes, which makes the model representational more powerful.
 Inference in such models often uses Gibbs sampling, which is a stochastic version of ICM.

 ## Potts model